demisto/content/Packs/RecordedFuture/Integrations/RecordedFutureLists/README.md

 ### recordedfuture-lists-remove-entities

 ***
-Remove entities from a list, separate entities by commas.
-"NOTE:" if entity type is specified, only one entity type can be added with each action.
+Remove entities from a list.
+Separate entities with commas.
+"NOTE:" If entity type is specified, only one entity type can be added with each action.
-When adding using IDs use the following for Recorded Future light entities:
+When adding IDs use the following for Recorded Future light entities:
 + IPaddress: "ip:x.x.x.x"
 + Domain: "idn:example.xyz"
 + Hash: "hash:examplehashvalue"